w3f/Grants-Program/applications/polkamusic.md

 ## Additional Information :heavy_plus_sign:

 Storage: When a user creates a Smart Record Contract, she will be asked for the music file as well as the album cover.
 These files are saved on a centralized storage at the moment as anybody can download the files from ipfs with no benefit to the artist.
 Artist can individually choose the SSPs she would like to distribute the songs to, or can upload with them directly, and refer to the SRC Address for royalty payment purposes.
-In the future, we will implement decentralized file storage with NFT based access system using which SSPs can access the files associated with a SRC.
+In the future, we will implement decentralized file storage through IPFS with Access Control List, a permissioned version of IPFS where access is controlled by programmable smart contracts that contain an Access Control List (ACL).
+The modified ipfs client will serve files to the requestor only if the permission is approved in the ACL.
+This offers transparent, public and verifiable access without a central controller.
+Control is always in the hands of the data owner, the smart contract author.
+Every SSP will be required to run a ACL-IPFS node of their own.

+It must be noted that the above mentioned file storage mechanisms are based on high latency storage solutions and is for data transfer between the artist and the SSPs.
+The SSPs will have to maintain a local cache in order to serve files to the end user.

 Traditional Performing Rights Organizations: Every country has multiple local performing rights organizations who are running inefficient softwares with very high licensing costs.
 Such PROs can use a SSP Smart Contract instance to calculate royalties and send payments on the blockchain using currency of their choice.